mastermeric/ResilientMicroservices/README.md

-# ResilientMicroservices
+# Resilient Microservice Implementation
-Resilient and Fault-tolerent Microservice
+This project aimed to realize Resilient Microservices (Web API) using Polly library for ASP.NET Core